-The brush assembly (Figure 3-8) is used to clean the disk pack of loose particles prior to actual loading of the disk storage drive heads.
+The brush assembly (Figure 3-9) is used to clean the disk pack of loose particles prior to actual loading of the disk storage drive heads.

-The brush assembly consists of a motor, mechanical linkage, brushes and brush holders, reset switch, and base block.
+The brush assembly consists of motor, mechanical linkage, brushes and brush holders, reset switch, and base block.
 The base block mounts on the main deck and the brushes are pivot mounted on the base block.
 The pivoting of the brushes is controlled by the brush motor and linkage.
 Initiation of the brush cycle occurs when disk pack speed reaches 1900 rpm.
 A brush cycle consists of driving the brushes toward the center of the pack, reversing direction, and returning to the reset position.
 The cycle lasts approximately 52 seconds.
-Heads will not be loaded until brush cycle is completed.